datacamp/funneljoin/README.md

 -   `x`: a dataset with the first set of behaviors.
 -   `y`: a dataset with the second set of behaviors.
 -   `by_time`: a character vector to specify the time columns in x and y.
-Must be a single column in each tbl.
-Note that this column is used to filter for time y &gt;= time x.
+This would typically be a datetime or a date column.
+These columns are used to filter for time y being after time x.
 -   `by_user`: a character vector to specify the user or identity columns in x and y.
-Must be a single column in each tbl.
 -   `mode`: the method used to join: "inner", "full", "anti", "semi", "right", "left".
 -   `type`: the type of funnel used to distinguish between event pairs, such as "first-first", "last-first", "any-firstafter".
-See types of funnels.
+See types of funnels for details.
 -   `max_gap` (optional): the maximum gap between events.
-Can be a integer representing the number of seconds or a difftime object
+Can be a integer representing the number of seconds between events or a difftime object.
 -   `gap_col` (optional): whether to return a numeric column, `.gap`, with the time difference in seconds between the events.
 Defaults to `FALSE`.

 As funneljoin uses dplyr, it can also work with remote tables, **but has only been tried on postgres**.
 Some of the functionality, especially the gap joins, use SQL code that may not work with different versions.